 - Digital Kitchen Scale

-- Stand mixer fitted with the dough hook, hand mixer or someone willing to knead the dough by hand
+- A Stand Mixer fitted with the dough hook, hand mixer, or someone willing to knead the dough by hand

 - two baking sheets, parchment paper